bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

     ****************************************

 ### Create an archive of the finished product
-The finished product is now in the **cross** subdirectory.
-I would suggest renaming that directory to something meaningful and then creating an archive of the directory.
+The finished product is now in the **cross** subdirectory (or whatever BULILDHOST_DEST is set to).
+I would suggest renaming that directory to a descriptive name and then creating an archive of the directory.
 For example

      mv cross seagate-central-samba
      tar -caf seagate-central-samba.tar.gz seagate-central-samba